victronenergy/dynamic-ess/README.md

 # Used dbus paths

 When correctly deployed, these nodes do write (and read) from the dbus (using [node-red-contrib-victron](https://github.com/victronenergy/node-red-contrib-victron) nodes).
-The following services and pahts are being written to:
+The following services and paths are being written to:
 - `com.victronenergy.settings /Settings/CGwacs/AcPowerSetPoint` - the obvious one, for setting the grid setpoint.
 - `com.victronenergy.settings /Settings/CGwacs/OvervoltageFeedIn` - to enable or disable the "Grid feed-in".
 - `com.victronenergy.settings /Settings/CGwacs/BatteryLife/Schedule/Charge/0/*`  - to put the battery in "idle" mode.